awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/OperationList-cmd.md

 # Operations<a name="OperationList-cmd"></a>

 **Note**
  This tool, the Elastic Beanstalk API CLI, and its documentation have been replaced with the AWS CLI\.
 See the [AWS CLI User Guide ](http://docs.aws.amazon.com/cli/latest/userguide/) to get started with the AWS CLI\.
-Also try the EB CLI for a simplified, higher level command line experience\.
+Also try the EB CLI for a simplified, higher\-level command line experience\.

 + [elastic\-beanstalk\-check\-dns\-availability](#CLIReference-cmd-CheckDNSAvailability)